figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

 This must be updated for all Figgy deployments.

 This is a standard terraform configuration file that links your FiggyCloud deployment to targeted AWS accounts.
-Generally you will want to configure one Terraform "Workspace" for each AWS Account you intend to integrate with Figgy.
+Generally you will want to configure one Terraform "qorkspace" for each AWS Account you intend to integrate with Figgy.

 Reference Docs: